 We are really seeing our vision take shape, and we are excited about our 5th year at Cornerstone.
 We are always learning and listening to suggestions.
 We have made many changes that help us to be more organized and have been able to take a lot of the day to day load off of parents, and make our classes more home school friendly.
 As always, it is our heart to have a safe place where home school families from all different backgrounds, denominations, and ideologies can come together to offer their cooperative part of a great big puzzle.
 Here are some important things that we are defining.

-*Our goals are to take the administrative load off of home school parents by providing lesson plans, grading and other record keeping, and purposeful field trips.
+*Our goals are to share the administrative load of home school by providing lesson plans, helping with grading and other record keeping, and purposeful field trips.

 *We want to offer parents the opportunity to teach the subjects that they enjoy in their home schooling.